-- Recommending to the Board the remuneration of a new senior executive employee of the Company. - The setting of overall guidelines for Human Resources policy, within which Senior Management determines specific policies. - Reviewing the performance of the Board and its subcommittees, with the advice of external parties if appropriate.
+- iv.
+Recommending to the Board the remuneration of new senior executives appointed by the Company. - v.
+The setting of overall guidelines for Human Resources policy, within which Senior Management determines specific policies. - vi.
+Reviewing the performance of the Board and its subcommittees, with the advice of external parties if appropriate.